Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

     -   To stop the recording and get the recognition result, use the `Stop()` method.

         The recording stops and the STT state is changed to `Processing`.
-When the recognition result has been processed, the `RecognitionResult` event triggers, and the state changes back to `Ready`.
+When the recognition result has been processed, the `RecognitionResult` event triggers, and the state changes back to `Ready`:

         ```csharp
         void Stop()